petter-holmberg/cpp-ref/concepts.md

 ##### RandomAccessIterator

-The `RandomAccessIterator` concept describes a `BidirectionalIterator` that is also `TotallyOrdered`.
+The `RandomAccessIterator` concept describes a `BidirectionalIterator` that is also `StrictTotallyOrdered`.
 It allows constance advancement some number of steps in either direction.
 The distance between `RandomAccessIterator`s can also be computed in constant time by subtracting two values.

     Difference:
         requires: DifferenceType<I> == i - j